DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Add a Confirmation Dialog

 To enable the confirmation dialog, add the [ConfirmationDialog](../reference/confirmation-dialog.md) plugin.
-The dialog will pop up when a user attempts to delete an appointment or discard edits made to it.
-If the dialog should not appear in either of these cases, set the  `ignoreDelete` or `ignoreCancel` property to `true`.
+The dialog pops up when a user attempts to delete an appointment or discard edits made to it.
+If the dialog should not appear in these cases, set the `ignoreDelete` or `ignoreCancel` property to `true`.

 .embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })